GGgRain/SpinePluginImplement/README.md

 This is a simple plugin that supports some of the functionalities that are necessary, but not supported in the official plugin of unreal spine2d plugin.
 Since the plugin itself has started as a personal project, It is quite messy when it comes to naming and comments.
 I apology for that.

+This plugin will not be updated by the original developer (due to some personal reason, I can't work anymore). but I will gladdly receive any pull requests.

 Features :

 Physical Animation